Pinoy Big Brother: Celebrity Edition 2: Housemates

 A billboard advertisement of the second Celebrity Edition.

 Thirteen (including the two-in-one housemate) is the official count of housemates who entered the House.
 The first eight housemates (including the 2-in-1 housemates of both genders) entered the House on Day 1, October 14.
 The first seven were introduced each, in silhouette before revelation.
 The eighth housemate was introduced through in a Deal or No Deal-esque style, since one of the 26K ladies was about to enter.
 The surprise housemates were also introduced with one hiding inside a giant travel bag while the other being acknowledged to the live audience before proceeding into the House's activity area.
 The last five housemates entered on Days 2 to 4.
 They are listed here in order of entrance.

 Each housemate is assigned a housemate number depending on their entry to the House; the Geisler brothers and the 26K models are assigned the numbers 7 and 8 respectively.
-These numbers are used in voting a particular housemate by SMS.
+These numbers are used in voting for a particular housemate by SMS.
 This is a deviation from past editions wherein voting is done by name.
-After the Geisler brothers' split as a 2-in-1 housemate on Day 39, Baron's is assigned the old number 7 while Donald was given the number 14.
+After the Geisler brothers' split as a 2-in-1 housemate on Day 39, Baron retained the old number 7 while Donald was given the number 14.
 But after Donald's exit, the voting was reverted to the by-name format.